ernesto-sun/ConfiConfigPHP/README.md

 ## Why this project?

-A one-script solution for all those ever-repeating steps needed to set up a kind-of-safe configuration file structure - it safes me boring time!
+A one-script solution for all those ever-repeating steps needed to set up a kind-of-safe configuration file structure - it saves me boring time!

 Because it is boring to set up a configuration at each specific web-server for each of my clients.